Oban High School, Argyll

 The multiple challenges presented by the Oban High and Campbeltown Grammar School developments was informed not only by the Scottish education sector’s key principles and proven templates, but also by a desire for the designs to fully respect their unique setting.

-The outward appearance of Oban High’s adjoining school buildings is unified through the common specification of Tata Steel products including [Trisobuild® Tailored] profiles and [Trisobuild® ] built-up systems, manufactured from Colorcoat Prisma® pre-finished steel.
+The outward appearance of Oban High’s adjoining school buildings is unified through the common specification of Building Systems UK products including [Trisobuild® Tailored] profiles and [Trisobuild® ] built-up systems, manufactured from Colorcoat Prisma® pre-finished steel.
 The Pyramid profiles provided a solution where the points were very accurately aligned to emphasise the design.
 Significantly, in response to the design brief and the unusually aggressive climatic conditions, the profile uses double sided [Colorcoat Prisma®] with the colour Ephyra as the outer face, and Anthracite on the reverse.
 A double-sided product offers additional corrosion resistance and a longer working life for a single skin design, as well as another visual dimension in those marginal areas where the back of the cladding is visible.

 As well as being an aggressive marine environment, one of the characteristics of the location on the western fringes of Scotland is that the quality of the light can change quite quickly, in combination with being very wet.
 This means that the cladding can look very shiny, and then as the sky gets overcast – the way that light and shadow works becomes quite important.
 Any cladding system needed to be sympathetic to the weather conditions, which could be dramatic in terms of the way it affects your perception of the building in certain weather conditions.